Factors associated with overweight and obesity in children under five years old

 The review team found moderate evidence that supports promoting breastfeeding, reducing rapid weight gain during the first 13 months of life, monitoring the child’s growth rate during the first two years of life (particularly for babies with catch-up growth), promoting baby-led weaning, reducing consumption of sugary drinks, and educating and supporting the wider caregivers to provide healthier foods and opportunities for play and physical activity.

-We are pleased to have taken part in this exciting project which provides a valuable insight into the factors associated with obesity in children under five.
+We are pleased to have taken part in this exciting project which provides a valuable insight into the factors associated with overweight or obesity in children under five.
 It is particularly important that this research has taken place in Wales, where over one quarter of children aged four to five are overweight or obese.
 We look forward to continuing to work as a Collaborating Partner of the Health and Care Research Wales Evidence Centre, which aims to ensure that health and social care policies in Wales are based on the most up to date research available.

 Dr Susan Myles, Director, Health Technology Wales